0xAX/asm/content/asm_3.md

 ## Example

-After we went through some theory it is time to write some code!
-Let's see another one example that should make us more confident with the assembly programming.
-This time we will write a simple program, which will get [two command line arguments](https://en.wikipedia.org/wiki/Command-line_interface#Arguments), try to calculate sum of the given values and print the result.
+After going through the theory, it’s time to write some code!
+Let’s explore another example to boost our confidence with assembly programming.
+In the previous chapter have seen the [assembly program](./asm_2.md#program-example) that calculated the sum of two numbers.
+The numbers were hard-coded in the program code.
+Let's try to do something similar but less trivial.
+This time, we will write a simple program that takes [two command-line arguments](https://en.wikipedia.org/wiki/Command-line_interface#Arguments), calculates their sum, and prints the result.

 > [!NOTE]
-> For the sake of simplification we will skip the check that numeric values are given in the command line arguments and do not do any checks for overflow.
-You may do it as your homework.
+> For simplification, we will skip checking whether the command-line arguments are numeric and won’t handle overflow checks.
+You can do it as your homework.

-Before any explanation, first of all let's take a look at the whole code:
+Before diving into details, let's first examine the entire code:

 ```assembly
 ;; Definition of the .data section